 Advances in technology allow us to see and study the brain like never before, providing a panoramic view of the inner workings of the mind and how it works.
 By understanding the basis of learning, memory and other fundamental brain functions, researchers are at the cusp of a major paradigm shift in the way we treat, cure and even prevent nervous system disorders.

 The Neuroscience Track within the Ph.D.
 Program at Mayo Clinic Graduate School of Biomedical Science brings together nearly 60 basic neuroscientists and clinician-scientists as faculty — each of whom have wide-ranging expertise and truly multidisciplinary research interests — to provide you with a unique educational experience.

-Although this program is based on our campus in Jacksonville, Florida, you can freely choose from labs at any Mayo Clinic campus, including Rochester, Minnesota, and Scottsdale, Arizona.
+Students in the Neuroscience track can freely choose from labs at the Mayo Clinic campuses in Jacksonville, Florida; Rochester, Minnesota; or Phoenix/Scottsdale, Arizona.
 This provides unparalleled instruction from top neuroscientists in subjects as diverse as neurodegeneration, neuroregeneration, biochemistry, cell and molecular biology, genetics, imaging, behavior, neuropathology, virology, pharmacology, stem cells and transplantation, deep brain stimulation, and clinical studies.

 Ongoing research in this program includes:

 The Neuroscience Track places a significant emphasis on laboratory-based research training.
 Laboratory research is complemented with both core and track-specific courses, as well as advanced courses on current topics in neuroscience.
 These are taught in a tutorial format with small groups of faculty and students discussing cutting-edge research in areas such as neural development, neural aging, neurogenetics, addiction and electrophysiology.